mtlynch/mtlynch-hugo/content/posts/taskrabbit-cooking/index.md

 - outsourcing
 - cooking
 - taskrabbit
-excerpt: Hiring a personal chef on the cheap
+description: Hiring a personal chef on the cheap
 date: '2017-01-11'
 ---